Music of the Spheres (Ian Brown album)

-Music of the Spheres is the third solo album released by Ian Brown, the ex-frontman of the Stone Roses.
+Music of the Spheres is the third studio album released by Ian Brown, the ex-frontman of the Stone Roses.
 It employs minimalist song structures with tracks like "Hear No See No" and "El mundo pequeño", sung in Spanish.
 The song "Whispers" won Muso's 2002 award for Best Single.
 The Canadian edition of the album omits Track 5, "Hear No See No".